stmilne/icds_docs/docs/getting-started/connecting.md

 Roar can also be accessed via SSH (Secure SHell), from a terminal application on a laptop.

 ### Portal

-For users who are unfamiliar with the Linux command line, or who prefer an interactive graphical interface, the [Web Portal](https://portal.hpc.psu.edu) (which runs Open OnDemand) provides:
+For users who are unfamiliar with Linux, or who prefer an interactive graphical interface, the [Web Portal](https://portal.hpc.psu.edu) (which runs Open OnDemand) provides: